 Over a hundred large straw bales are arranged in our huge barn to provide an exciting indoor adventure area.

-Later in the year we open a second straw play barn near the cart ride that contains around 50 bales.
+Later in the year we open a second straw play barn that contains around 50 bales.

 When we close for the season we stack the bales up and use them as bedding for the animals over the winter.